particle-iot/docs/src/content/guide/how-to-build-a-product/sim-management.md

 ### Typing or scanning ICCIDs

 For importing smaller numbers of SIM cards, it makes more sense to type or scan ICCIDs to import into your product.
-Either way, you can find the full ICCID number on the back of your Particle SIM carrier card, below the barcode.
+You can find the full ICCID number on the back of your Particle SIM carrier card, below the barcode.
 Alternatively, the ICCID is also printed directly on the micro SIM, if it has already been popped out of it's SIM carrier card.